 Examples of Bayanihan Today

 You will find many examples of bayanihan today.
-To appreciate this Filipino culture of bayanihan beyond the “house-transfer definition,” we ought to give it face.
-We will see how one person can become a living hero and encourage its practice.
+To appreciate this Filipino culture of bayanihan beyond the “house-transfer definition,” we ought to give it a face.
+We will see how one person can become a hero and encourage bayanihan.

 We can also bring concern for the well-being of the community to our organization.
 To help companies during these tough times, I designed team-building programs that encouraged empathy, kapit-bisig, and compassionate leadership.